Table of Contents

 There’s nothing quite like a lovely summer treat to elevate your dining experience, and this herb-crusted cod with minted pea puree is a perfect contender.
 This easy-to-cook recipe brings together the delicate, flaky texture of translucent white cod with a vibrant, herbaceous topping that’s sure to delight your senses.
-Whether you’re hosting a casual lunch or simply treating yourself to a midweek indulgence, this dish promises a burst of flavour with minimal effort—ideal for those balmy days when you want something delicious without the fuss.
+Whether you’re hosting a casual lunch or simply treating yourself to a midweek indulgence, this dish promises a burst of flavour with minimal effort—ideal for those rare balmy days (if you live in the UK) when you want something delicious without the fuss.

-Always look for the freshest cod; a local fishmonger will usually offer better quality than pre-packed supermarket cod fillets.
+Always look for the freshest thick cod steak; a local fishmonger will usually offer better quality than pre-packed supermarket cod fillets.

 The fish’s natural sweetness balances perfectly with a crunchy herb crust, infusing each bite with aromatic goodness.